 In terms of legislation, a valuation roll remains valid for the financial year in which it is produced, and then for one or more subsequent financial years as the municipality may decide but, in total, not for more than four financial years.

 It is best to conduct regular valuations, as long periods between valuations result in significant shifts in values.
-Due to the fact that there have been shifts in the property market since the GV2009 valuation roll, the City decided to have its next General Valuation Roll – GV2012 - after only three years.
+Due to the fact that there were shifts in the property market since the GV2009 valuation roll, the City decided to have the GV2012 after only three years.

 The date of valuation of the GV2012 is 1 July 2012.
-All the properties have been valued as at the same date of valuation in order to ensure fairness.
+All the properties are valued as at the same date of valuation in order to ensure fairness.
 The City’s valuations are based on actual property transactions (sales) that have taken place in the open market around the date of valuation.
-The Local Government: Municipal Property Rates Act, no 6 of 2004, states that all properties on the valuation roll must be valued at market value.
-Market value is defined as “the amount the property would have realised if sold on the date of valuation in the open market by a willing buyer to a willing seller”.
+The Local Government: Municipal Property Rates Act, Act 6 of 2004, states that all properties on the valuation roll must be valued at market value.
+Market value is defined as “the amount the property would have realised if sold on the date of valuation in the open market by a willing seller to a willing buyer”.

 The valuations staff continually collect and review sales.
 The sales data is used in the Computer-assisted Mass Appraisal (CAMA) of properties.
 CAMA is a computer-aided analytical procedure used by trained professional valuers to value the large number of properties within Cape Town.
 This programme makes valuation cheaper and faster, but no less fair.

-The municipal valuer is responsible for the production of the 2012 General Valuation Roll, which is a document containing the municipal valuations of all the 800 000 properties within the boundaries of the City of Cape Town.
-The municipal valuer is assisted by professional valuers, statistical analysts, data collectors and a host of diverse support staff.
-Once the CAMA system has produced the values they are reviewed by the valuers for correctness and adjusted if necessary.
+The municipal valuer was responsible for the production of the 2012 General Valuation Roll, which is a document containing the municipal valuations the over 800 000 properties within the boundaries of the City of Cape Town.
+The municipal valuer was assisted by professional valuers, statistical analysts, data collectors and a host of diverse support staff.
+Once the CAMA system produces the values they are reviewed by the valuers for correctness and adjusted if necessary.